 The Whitegold cherry’s history is very short, as it has only been around since 2003.
 It was at this time that growers in Geneva, New York, cross-bred Emperor Francis and Stella cherries.
 Since then, it has become somewhat well-known as a unique and striking fruit tree, though it is not usually available commercially.

 The Whitegold cherry tree has eye-catching flowers and fruit.
 In mid-spring, it bursts into bloom and is covered in fragrant white flowers.
 The fruit, which follows in mid-June, is a unique bright color that varies from gold to orange-red.

 The tree can vary widely in size based on whether you have a dwarf, semi-dwarf, or standard.
-Unlike many cherry trees, it is highly resistant to disease and can tolerate colder climates.
-The fruit is resistant to cracking on the branches, a problem with which many growers are familiar.
+Unlike many cherry trees, it is highly disease-resistant and can tolerate colder climates.
+The fruit is resistant to cracking on the branches, a problem many growers are familiar with.

 The Whitegold cherry tree grows best in zones five through seven.
 It can tolerate occasional temperatures as low as 20 degrees below zero.